Ja'Marr Chase Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Season Stats

-- Chase has been the target of 124 of his team's 526 passing attempts this season, or 23.6% of the target share.
+- So far this season, 23.6% of the 526 passes thrown by his team have gone Chase's way.

-- Chase (12 red zone targets) has been the recipient of 21.1% of his team's 57 red zone pass attempts.
+- Chase has seen the ball thrown his way 12 times in the red zone this season, 21.1% of his team's 57 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Browns.